pomma89/troschuetz.random/README.md

        Next | XorShift128 |       Geometric | 142.1299 ns |  7.2412 ns |     - |     - |     - |               0,01 |
  **NextDouble** | **XorShift128** |         **Poisson** | **194.8024 ns** |  **6.0905 ns** |     **-** |     **-** |     **-** |               **0,02** |
        Next | XorShift128 |         Poisson | 195.3065 ns |  9.0045 ns |     - |     - |     - |               0,01 |

+## About this repository and its maintainer ##

+Everything done on this repository is freely offered on the terms of the project license.
+You are free to do everything you want with the code and its related files, as long as you respect the license and use common sense while doing it :-)

+I maintain this project during my spare time, so I can offer limited assistance and I can offer **no kind of warranty**.

+Development of this project is sponsored by [Finsa SpA](https://www.finsa.it), my current employer.